GLOBAL GOVERNANCE EXAMINATION

 88 / 100

-88. Which of these is an example of transnational advocacy?
+88. Which of the following is an example of soft law in global governance?

 89 / 100